mixpanel/mixpanel-android/README.md

  * Many Mixpanel logtags have changed to conform to the expectation that all logtags should be under 23 characters long.

+ * Added a new configuration for flush interval when the app is in debug mode, defaults to 1 second

 #### v4.5.3